vernitgarg22/django_apps/README.md

   * set an environmntal variable named `$DJANGO_HOME`

     - the value of this variable should be the path to your local copy of django_apps, e.g., `c:/users/kaebnickk/django_apps`

+  * get a local copy of the machine-specific settings file (check with @karlk on how to do this)

   * use python's pip app to install required packages: